Georgian literature

 Georgian literature (ქართული ლიტერატურა) refers to a long literary heritage, with some of the oldest surviving texts in Georgian language dating back to the 5th century.
 A golden age of Georgian literature flourished under the unified kingdom of David IV in the 11th century.
-However, political fragmentation and foreign invasions following a peak in literary tradition during the reign of Queen Tamar (1184-1213 CE) led to a cultural decline.
+However, political fragmentation and foreign invasions following a peak in literary tradition during the reign of Queen Tamar (1184–1213 CE) led to a cultural decline.

 History

 Early origins

-John's manuscript in the medieval Georgian patristic Nuskhuri script.
+A 10th-century manuscript of John Zosimus in medieval Georgian patristic Nuskhuri script.

-The earliest known Georgian literary work, The Martyrdom of the Holy Shushanik by Iakob Tsurtaveli, was composed between 476 and 484 CE.
-It belongs to the literary genre of hagiographies.
+The earliest known Georgian literary work, The Martyrdom of the Holy Queen Shushanik by Iakob Tsurtaveli, was composed between 476 and 484 CE.
+It belongs to the genre of hagiographies.

-The ninth and tenth centuries witnessed a flourishing of Christian theological literature, intertwined with a growing sense of Georgian national identity.
-This is exemplified in Praise and Glory to the Georgian Tongue by 10th-century monk Ioane-Zosime.
+In the 9th and 10th centuries, Christian theological literature flourished alongside a growing sense of Georgian national identity, exemplified by "Praise and Exaltation of the Georgian Language" by John Zosimus.